JanssenSimon/wimp/README.md

 ## What's in the works?
 1. Have the wimp delete html files when their corresponding markdown file is deleted from `src/`.
-2. Make names of folders configurable using variables;
-   also add a config option for compilation of all files.
+2. add a config option for compilation of all files.
-3. Support the following flags for pandoc:
-    - --template
-    - -V
-    - --css